Rebecca Graf is a seasoned writer with nearly a decade of experience. She holds degrees in accounting, history, and creative writing.

 Overnight success rarely happens in real life.
 Yes, it can, but those are the rare events that you hear so much about.
 Only those get publicized.
 The reality doesn’t as most authors have to work hard for years before they see any success.

-Yes, I know that you want to throw names like Rowlings out at me.
+Yes, I know that you want to throw names like Rowling out at me.
 Her first book was a multi-million dollar success.
-You think it happened the minute she finished the last sentence of the first Harry Potter book?
+Do you think it happened the minute she finished the last sentence of the first Harry Potter book?
 Nope.
 She faced rejection after rejection.
-It took her a long time to get accepted by a publisher and even then she had to continue on with the next books to keep that success going.
+It took her a long time to get accepted by a publisher, and even then, she had to continue on with the next books to keep that success going.
 It wasn’t easy for her.

 Some authors who you know very well now weren’t ‘discovered’ until their fifth or tenth book.
 They continued on and fought for their success.
 If you expect to be a bestseller a week after your first book, then don’t even start writing.
 It won’t happen.
 And that’s when authors quit.

-Too often authors think the reviewers know best and quit.
-They figure they really can’t write so why try.
+Too often, authors think the reviewers know best and quit.
+They figure they really can’t write, so why try?
 Stop!
-Just because some reviewers didn’t like doesn’t mean you should quit writing.
+Just because some reviewers didn’t like it doesn’t mean you should quit writing.

 Even if the reviews do point out legitimate issues, you need to be mature enough to use them as a learning resource instead of letting them push you to quit.

 I don’t know of anyone who really enjoys rejection.
 We all hate it, but it is inevitable.
-Rejection will come especially as a writer.
-It can came from agents, publishers, and readers.
-It will happen, and the authors who can’t handle it quit.
+Rejection will come, especially as a writer.
+It can come from agents, publishers, and readers.
+It will happen, and the authors who can’t handle it will quit.
 They want complete acceptance.
 Get over it because even the greatest got rejected and still do.